istio/istio.io/content/en/docs/ambient/usage/add-workloads/index.md

 ## Enabling ambient for an application

-To add an application to the ambient mesh, add the label `istio.io/dataplane-mode=ambient`.
+To add an applications or namespaces to the ambient mesh, add the label `istio.io/dataplane-mode=ambient` to the corresponding resource.
 You can apply this label to a namespace or to an individual pod.

 Ambient mode can be seamlessly enabled (or disabled) completely transparently as far as the application pods are concerned.
 Unlike when operating in {{< gloss >}}sidecar{{< /gloss >}} mode, there is no need to restart applications to add them to the mesh, and they will not show as having an extra container deployed in their pod.